duyanle/discoparti/README.md

 Count matrix is provided in the repo due to the full file being too large to upload to GitHub.

 ### Code:

+Below is a running list of scripts included in the code folder:

 #### PCAloadings.R
 The following packages are required to run:
  - Seurat (5.2.1)